awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 /
 ```

-## Performing an Incremental Database Backup<a name="Appendix.Oracle.CommonDBATasks.BackupDatabaseIncremental"></a>
+## Performing an incremental database backup<a name="Appendix.Oracle.CommonDBATasks.BackupDatabaseIncremental"></a>

 You can perform an incremental backup of your DB instance using the Amazon RDS procedure `rdsadmin.rdsadmin_rman_util.backup_database_incremental`\.

-For more information about incremental backups, see [Incremental Backups](https://docs.oracle.com/database/121/RCMRF/rcmsynta006.htm#GUID-73642FF2-43C5-48B2-9969-99001C52EB50__BGBHABHH) in the Oracle documentation\.
+For more information about incremental backups, see [Incremental backups](https://docs.oracle.com/database/121/RCMRF/rcmsynta006.htm#GUID-73642FF2-43C5-48B2-9969-99001C52EB50__BGBHABHH) in the Oracle documentation\.

 This procedure uses the following common parameters for RMAN tasks:
 + `p_owner`